developer-zebra/developer-zebra-site/src/datawedge/7-5/guide/utilities/ekb/index.md

 <br>

 ### Enable/Disable
 Enable/disable Enterprise Keyboard used with the DataWedge profile.
-If enabled, the selected layout for Enterprise Keyboard automatically appears within the associated app during a profile or activity switch/change from the activity/app appearing in the foreground.
+If enabled, the selected layout for Enterprise Keyboard automatically appears within the associated app during a profile or activity switch/change when appearing in the foreground.
 If disabled, Enterprise Keyboard does not appear within the associated app.

 ### Select layout
 Select a layout for the keyboard.
-The available layouts are populated from a custom generated `.encrypted` file (for example _EKBCustomLayouts.encrypted_) located in `/enterprise/device/settings/ekb/config` directory on the device.
-If the file does not exist, Enterprise Keyboard Configuration is inaccessible (grayed-out) and cannot be configured.
+The available layouts are populated from a custom generated `.encrypted` file (for example _EKBCustomLayouts.encrypted_) located in folder `/enterprise/device/settings/ekb/config` on the device.
+If the file does not exist, Enterprise Keyboard Configuration is disabled and cannot be configured.
 The Layout group name is based on the `.encrypted` file name.
 See [Enterprise Keyboard](/enterprise-keyboard/latest/guide/settings) for more information.

 ## Configuration